rpgarner/u2_lesson_intro_to_state/README.md

 All components in our app are currently written using a class based declaration (example: `class Todolist extends Component`).

-Since 2019 React has encouraged developers to move towards a new declerative format for component definitions.
+Since 2019 React has encouraged developers to move towards a new declarative format for component definitions.

 This development methodology allows for functional components, as opposed to our perviously used class based components.